codatio/codat-docs/docs/usecases/bill-pay/mapping.md

 In some cases your platform may support multiple payment methods and each method can be mapped to an account.
 You should store the mapping of the relevant `accountId` as this will be needed when creating the [billPayment](/usecases/bill-pay/payments).

-:::tip Foreign Exchange Payments 💱
+:::tip Foreign exchange payments 💱

 If you are facilitating payments in a foreign currency, then the payment should either be converted to the currency of the account, or you can create a new account with the import currency.